Alena1508/PersonalNotes/README.md

 This plugin installed automatically by Yeoman-generator: https://www.npmjs.com/package/generator-helm-phr

 Generator does the following:
-1) Clone UserChat from GitHub repository;
+1) Clone PersonalNotes from GitHub repository;
 2) Overwrite directory **_src/components/containers/PersonalNotes/_** in the Core-part

 # Working principle